Palacio de San Carlos

 This museum occupies a one-time Jesuit college and traces the evolution of how religious and portrait art pieces are made, particularly...

 This two-floor museum is run by military guys in fatigues, and may be interesting to some for its playful models sporting the history of...

 La Candelaria's most famous theater – and the city's loveliest – reopened in 2014 after a six-year renovation.
 It hosts a repertoire of...

 La Condesa Irina Lazaar

 This small, unsigned 10-table eatery run by a hands-on Mexican-American from California caters to bohos, judges, Congressmen and...

 Calle 10 No 5-51 · interesting places nearby

 Palacio de San Carlos information

-This massive edifice has seen a few lives, notably as the presidential HQ of Simón Bolívar, who narrowly escaped an assassination attempt here in 1828 when his friend-with-privileges Manuelita Sáenz tipped him off and became known in Bogotá circles as 'the liberator of the liberator.'
-A (dramatically worded) sign in Latin under his window (to the right) retells it.
+This massive edifice has seen a few lives, notably as the presidential HQ of Simón Bolívar, who narrowly escaped an assassination attempt here in 1828 when his friend-with-privileges Manuelita Sáenz tipped him off and became known in Bogotá circles as 'the liberator of the Liberator.'
+A (dramatically worded) sign in Latin under his window (to the right) retells the story.